List of Phrasal Verbs and their Meanings with Examples

 In the above sentence backed up is a phrasal verb.
 It can be replaced by supported, which has the similar meaning to backed up.

-List of Phrasal Verbs with Example
+Phrasal Verbs Examples with meaning

 Account for (show reason for) – Tina’ illness accounts for her absence.